PuerkitoBio/purell/README.md

 # Purell

-**LOOKING FOR A MAINTAINER**.
-I don't use purell these days, and as such I don't give it much attention and care.
-If you use it in your project(s) and would be interested in taking good care of it, please reach out.
-See https://github.com/PuerkitoBio/purell/issues/33.

 Purell is a tiny Go library to normalize URLs.
 It returns a pure URL.
 Pure-ell.
 Sanitizer and all.
 Yeah, I know...

 Based on the [wikipedia paper][wiki] and the [RFC 3986 document][rfc].